mydul/Python-Programming/README.md

 # Python-Programming

-A brief description of a new repository containing all test project files, including the revision history of a Python Course.
+A brief description of this repository containing all test project files, including the revision history of my own Python Knoledge.

 ## Project Goal

 The purpose of this project is own practice.
 The main focus is practicing python with a project by sort of real-life examples, And learning or exercising Python in a better way.

-### Course Title
+### Project Title

-Mainly, the course title is **"Scientific programming with Python"**.
+Mainly, the Project title is **"Scientific programming with Python"**.

-### Course Goals
+### Project Goals

 To know the core concepts of Python from both a data science and industrial programming perspective.
 We will learn concepts of Python, machine learning, and computer networks through hands-on programming exercises using scientific datasets from synchrotrons and FEL radiation.
 To acquire the competence to analyze complex data and large data sets from experiments in the field of X-ray and nanotechnology research.
 To know the concepts of FAIR data and data management and know how this is dealt with in the DAPHNE4NFDI project.